evanclough/queue/README.md

 # Goals
-I hope to create an account system for the site, so that users can create and run their own rooms, make some kind of dockerfile or whatever that is to make it so that you don't have to use three different terminals to start it up, and also make it prettier.
+I hope to create an account system for the site, so that users can create and run their own rooms.
+I also hope to add more precise video controls that users in the room could use, like scrolling and pausing.